ibm-cloud-docs/cloud-pak-data/install-services.md

-You can install services in different ways.
+You can install services using two different methods.
 The supported methods depend on the services that you want to install:

 * Some services can be installed from the ({{site.data.keyword.cpd_short}} installation page)[https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global] in the IBM Cloud catalog.
 * Some services can be installed by running the {{site.data.keyword.cpd_short}} command-line interface.